 - Cross-account context lets you see the complete trace even when calls cross account boundaries (for accounts with the same master account or in the same customer partnership).

 For other features, see Introduction to distributed tracing.

-Enabling distributed tracing may affect some APM features you currently use.
+Enabling distributed tracing may affect some New Relic features you currently use.
 These changes affect only the New Relic-monitored applications distributed tracing are enabled for; they do not apply on an account-level.

 New Relic may provide backward compatibility with some or all of the affected features in future releases.
 For now, you should understand the following changes before enabling distributed tracing:

 When distributed tracing is enabled for an application, external calls on the External services page will not have internal transaction details (see screenshot below).
 To find that information, you would instead go to the Distributed tracing UI page, find the external call URLs, and see what their child spans are.